jlan84/pandas-assignment/pair.md

 1. Create a new column "Total Charges" using "Discharges" and "Mean Charge".
 2. Do the same for the "Total Costs" using "Mean Cost".
 2. With these two new "Total Charges" and "Total Costs" columns, calculate the charges to costs "markup" rate.
-3. Tell me which procedure has the highest "markup" rate, and which one has the lowest "markup" rate.
+3. Tell me which facility has the highest "markup" rate, and which one has the lowest "markup" rate.
 (It's always good to do a sanity check, do these results make sense to you?)

     Results: